mankej/ithm/README.md

 > after setting env you need to restart IDE or only new terminals will start with enabled ITHM.

+Since IntelliJ made changes to the naming of history files, using this script has sometimes been 'hard,' especially when running multiple instances simultaneously.
+Now, the history file name in IntelliJ can be a 'randomly' generated number instead of being sequentially generated.
+Additionally, the history file is no longer permanently linked to the console tab.
+Instead, each console initialization generates a new file name.
+I tested several options to address the problem and settled on a solution that feels best, though it’s not perfect.

+I added a shared file sequence generation mechanism, which allows history files to be loaded in a more predictable way.
+Additionally, to address accidental tab closures, there is now a mechanism to save the ID of the last closed tab, so it will be restored upon reopening.
+To 'permanently' close a tab (without saving its ID), you must call ithm_not_restore in the desired console.
+You can also override the sequence using ithm_set_seq [NUMBER].
+To use this script in the old way, relying on IntelliJ's history file name generation, define the environment variable `ITHM_USE_INTELLIJ_HISTFILE_NAME=1`.

 ## OTHER CONFIG ENVS
 #### ITHM_GLOBAL_HISTORY_FILE